kennedyumeigbo/learn-git/README.md

 ## Explain the difference between git fetch and git pull:
 Git fetch and pull is that git pull copies changes from a remote repository directly into your working directory, while git fetch does not.
 The git fetch command only copies changes into your local Git repo.
 The git pull command does both.
 In simple terms, git pull does a git fetch first, and then a git merge.

+## Explain in simple terms git rebase and the command for it:
+Rebasing is the process of moving or combining a sequence of commits to a new base commit.
+Git rebase is the linear process of merging.
+A Git rebase changes the base of the developer’s branch from one commit to another, so it looks like they have created their branch from a different commit.
+The primary reason for rebasing is to maintain a linear project history.